 WINDING UP.
 Generally, under Irish law, if a company is being wound up, a liquidator is appointed to settle outstanding claims and distribute the remaining assets of the company.
 The liquidator will use the assets of the company in order to satisfy claims of creditors.
 Thereafter, the liquidator will distribute the remaining assets among the shareholders.
 The Articles contain provision that will require, firstly, the distribution of assets to the Shareholders of each Fund after settlement of the liabilities of that Fund and, thereafter, distribution to the holders of Subscriber Shares of the nominal amount paid in respect of those Subscriber Shares.
-The liquidator may, if authorised by a special resolution, distribute assets to be distributed to them be sold, with the net cash proceeds to be paid to them.
+The liquidator may, if authorised by a special resolution, distribute assets of the Company in specie provided that, in such circumstances, Shareholders may request that the assets to be distributed to them be sold, with the net cash proceeds to be paid to them.